argilla-io/argilla/docs/_source/practical_guides/create_update_dataset/create_dataset.md

 The following arguments apply to specific question types:

 - `values`: In the `RatingQuestion` this will be any list of unique integers that represent the options that annotators can choose from.
 These values must be defined in the range [1, 10].
 In the `RankingQuestion`, values will be a list of strings with the options they will need to rank.
 If you'd like the text of the options to be different in the UI and internally, you can pass a dictionary instead where the key is the internal name and the value is the text to display in the UI.
-- `labels`: In `LabelQuestion` and `MultiLabelQuestion` this is a list of strings with the options for these questions.
-If you'd like the text of the labels to be different in the UI and internally, you can pass a dictionary instead where the key is the internal name and the value of the text to display in the UI.
+- `labels`: In `LabelQuestion`, `MultiLabelQuestion` and `SpanQuestion` this is a list of strings with the options for these questions.
+If you'd like the text of the labels to be different in the UI and internally, you can pass a dictionary instead where the key is the internal name and the value will be the text to display in the UI.
+- `field`: A `SpanQuestion` is always attached to a specific field.
+Here you should pass a string with the name of the field where the labels of the `SpanQuestion` should be used.
-- `visible_labels` (optional): In `LabelQuestion` and `MultiLabelQuestion` this is the number of labels that will be visible in the UI.
+- `visible_labels` (optional): In `LabelQuestion`, `MultiLabelQuestion` and `SpanQuestion` this is the number of labels that will be visible at first sight in the UI.
 By default, the UI will show 20 labels and collapse the rest.
 Set your preferred number to change this limit or set `visible_labels=None` to show all options.
 - `use_markdown` (optional): In `TextQuestion` define whether the field should render markdown text.
 Defaults to `False`.
 If you set it to `True`, you will be able to use all the Markdown features for text formatting, as well as embed multimedia content and PDFs.
 To delve further into the details, please refer to this [tutorial](/tutorials_and_integrations/tutorials/feedback/making-most-of-markdown.ipynb).

 ```{note}